aybarra/chewie-handbook/README.md

  - 1 Crate
    - This is useful for situations where you need to go get groceries or when you need to go somewhere he cannot tag along....he won't enjoy it and will probably whine....but eventually he will just try and sleep.
 Please do not leave his bed in the crate with him, because he will destroy it in protest.
  - 1 Chuck it ball (these are his favorite, and if its rainy weather outside he can burn a lot of energy playing fetch...just make sure you wait 30ish minutes after feeding to begin play)
- - N rolls of poop bags
+ - 2 rolls of poop bags
  - 1 blue leash
  - 2 harneses (1 red, 1 blue) (feel free to leave it on him or take it off when he's returned inside your apartment if you've
- - 1 plastic box of treats (should be used sparingly.... < 5 a day and only for good behavior not for general feeding)
+ - 1 bag of treats (should be used sparingly.... < 3 a day and only for good behavior not for general feeding)
  - 1 white bed (This can be put anywhere for sleep time, or nap time during the day, please do not let him destroy it.... and to reiterate above, please don't leave it in the crate with him when you're away).
- - 1 white blanket with boston print
+ - 1 white blanket with boston print (this can be placed in the crate when you need to use it, otherwise it can accompany him when sleeping
  - 1 yellow rain coat
+ - 1 blue jacket

 # Commands he's familiar with:
 - Sit